ndlopez/or-test/README.md

 ## Using MIP tools

+## MultiProcessing Examples

+Since I am running a lot of combinations it is necessary to use the cores the PC has, in order to reduce calculation time.

 ## Plot sort-of big data

 I am used to have data that is 1~10MB in size, which is about 1E5 rows of plain text.
 However, with the outputs I had from my analysis, I accumulated 1E7 rows of plain text data, which is about 150MB in size.